ministryofjustice/nginx-formula/README.rst

  - index_doc - if defined becomes the index file (default index.html)
  - server_name - if defined than nginx listens on server_name - think vhost (default '_')
  - autoindex - to enable nginx autoindex (default False)
+ - is_external - service is user facing i.e. can enter maintenance mode

 vhost-fpm.conf